-Working paint like soil, my process is a physical investigation using paint.
+Working paint like soil, my process is a physical investigation of our planet using paint.
+I define my activated palette as "Speed Elements" and reflect deeply on the relationship between the act of painting and the art of nature.
+Nature doesn’t just influence me, it leads me on a journey.
 I navigate and negotiate paint like a river; yet, I know its source.
-I define my activated palette as "Speed Elements", and reflect deeply on the relationship between the act of painting and the art of nature.
-By mixing paints and catalysts, paintings are set in motion to recreate the push-pull forces that shape and mold all visible things and respond to distinctive environmental influences as further inspiration toward the completion of each canvas.
-I am an outburst of nature.
-Nature doesn’t just influence me, it leads me on a journey.
 As I cooperate with nature, she rewards me greatly.
 As a partner, nature is generous and I inherit all that she has to offer.
-Simply put, I ride nature's coat tails.
-As a result, I create microscopic, as well as, satellite views of the earth and places scattered throughout the universe.

 While working with this "activated" palette, there is a need to become more sensitive to things occurring around me.
 I endeavor to strike a balance between my inner and outer self.
 If I fail to maintain this equilibrium, I can become an intruder to my own painting and can potentially scare a paint experiment; much like what often occurs when man finds himself at odds with nature.

 Personally, I prefer summer but professionally I love winter.

 The picture below, shows a sheet of my business cards in all weather.